valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

 The `buf` character array stores the actual string.

 The `len` field stores the length of `buf`.
-This makes obtaining the length of a Redis string an O(1) operation.
+This makes obtaining the length of a String an O(1) operation.

 The `free` field stores the number of additional bytes available for use.

 Together the `len` and `free` field can be thought of as holding the metadata of the `buf` character array.

-Creating Redis Strings
+Creating Strings
 ---

 A new data type named `sds` is defined in `sds.h` to be a synonym for a character pointer:

     typedef char *sds;

-`sdsnewlen` function defined in `sds.c` creates a new Redis String:
+`sdsnewlen` function defined in `sds.c` creates a new String:

     sds sdsnewlen(const void *init, size_t initlen) {
         struct sdshdr *sh;